core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following response codes are defined for this interface:

 Success:
-: 2.05 "Content" with an
+: 2.05 "Content" or 200 "OK" with an
   application/link-format, application/link-format+json, or application/link-format+cbor payload containing one or more matching entries for the RD resource.

 Failure:
-: 4.04 "Not Found" is returned in case no matching entry is found for a unicast request.
+: 4.04 "Not Found" or 404 "Not Found" is returned in case no matching entry is found for a unicast request.

 Failure:
-: 4.00 "Bad Request" is returned in case of a malformed request for a unicast request.
+: 4.00 "Bad Request" or 400 "Bad Request" is returned in case of a malformed request for a unicast request.

 Failure: